SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/kafka-opentelemetry.md

 <img src={useBaseUrl('img/integrations/containers-orchestration/kafka.png')} alt="icon" width="90"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

 The Sumo Logic app for Kafka is a unified logs and metrics app.
-The app helps you monitor the brokers, partition replicas and consumer groups components of Kafka messaging/streaming clusters.
-Pre-configured dashboards provide insights into the broker operations, topics, replication and error logs.
+The app helps you monitor the brokers, partition replicas, and consumer groups components of Kafka messaging/streaming clusters.
+Pre-configured dashboards provide insights into the broker operations, topics, replication, and error logs.

 We use the OpenTelemetry collector for Kafka metrics and logs collection.